-Women may still be hitting that glass ceiling of equal pay, leadership opportunities, and a host of other categories, but they’re rising above in at least one major area that has the potential to be a game changer: effective leadership and communication.
+Women may still be hitting that glass ceiling of equal pay, leadership opportunities, and a host of other categories.
+Still, they’re rising above in at least one major area that has the potential to be a game-changer: effective leadership and communication.

-While many female leaders are encouraged to adopt a masculine leadership approach – which can often be viewed as a cocky and domineering style - the research supports the theory that a nurturing and open leadership technique is more effective among employees and more popular among consumers.
+While many female leaders are encouraged to adopt a masculine leadership approach – which can often be viewed as a cocky and domineering style - the research supports the theory that a nurturing and open leadership technique is more effective among employees and more popular.

-That’s according to the 2014 Ketchum Leadership Communication Monitor (KLCM), an annual global leadership and communication study.
-In 2014, for the first time, the KLCM examined leadership and communication styles and results among genders, and found that female leaders scored significantly higher than their male counterparts regarding leadership communication styles.
+According to the 2014 Ketchum Leadership Communication Monitor (KLCM), an annual global leadership and communication study.
+In 2014, for the first time, the KLCM examined leadership and communication styles and results among genders and found that female leaders scored significantly higher than their male counterparts regarding leadership communication styles.

-The study polled 6,509 people in 13 countries spanning five continents regarding their views on leadership effectiveness, communication effectiveness and the link between leadership and communication.
+The study polled 6,509 people in 13 countries spanning five continents regarding their leadership effectiveness, communication effectiveness, and the link between leadership and communication.
 Female leaders rank higher than male leaders in the top 4 most crucial leadership traits, such as:

-On the fifth trait, which is handling controversial issues calmly and confidently, male and female leaders are tied.
+On the fifth trait, handling controversial issues calmly and confidently, male and female leaders are tied.